sudipkundu999/sudipkundu999/README.md

 ## Hey 👋, I'm [Sudip Kundu](https://www.sudipkundu.com/)! and you've reached my Dev space on the WWW :)

-- I'm a UI Engineer at Flipkart working on the seller platform.
+- I'm currently part of the seller platform team at Flipkart.
+Over the past 2 years, I've had the opportunity to collaborate with different teams, contributing to various projects and improving user experiences across multiple platforms.
 - I like to explore new technologies & build projects on them.

 <div align="center">